MooersLab/writingContract/README.md

 I would consider making the contracts again if I found the right partner.

 These contracts helped me finish more writing projects and practice the habits listed in the contract during writing sessions.
-The last year of the contracts (2021), I published 11 papers (5 senior author papers).
+In the last year of the contracts (2021), I published 11 papers (5 senior author papers).
 I continue to practice the habits listed in the contract during my writing sessions.
-I decided to share the contract on GitHub to help others with the development of their daily writing habit.
+I decided to share the contract on GitHub to help others develop their daily writing habit.

 ## Zettelkastens